Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

 where $n$ is the number of layers in the final MLP model.

-In our model, both of the two post-processing MLP consist of 3-layer fully connected neural network.
-Since the outputs of geneVAE and JTVAE are 256-dimension vectors and 56-dimension outputs respectively, we set sizes of two post-processing MLP as (256, 256, 64) and (128, 128, 64).
-The final combiner MLP is a 4-layer fully connected neural network with 128, 128, 64 units in its hidden layers.
+In our model, both of the post-processing MLPs consist of 3-layer fully connected neural networks.
+Since the geneVAE and JTVAE are 256-dimension and 56-dimension vectors, respectively, we set the sizes of the two post-processing MLPs as (256, 256, 64) and (128, 128, 64).
+The final combining MLP is a 4-layer fully connected neural network with 128, 128, and 64 units in its hidden layers.